AlaTan93/aiap20-tan-song-xin-alastair-872I/README.md

 ## Reflection

+The XGBoostClassifier has the best performance on unseen data, and should be used.
+However, it is likely better to use an off-the-shelf model, such as from Google Cloud Platforms, rather than making your own model, as the F1 Score of all these models do not hit even 0.5.

 The performance of the deep model is disappointing, despite the depth of the model created.
 It is possible, even likely, that a stringent and heavy search of all possible permutations and parameters will discover a better model than the XGBoost Classifier, which has the highest validation hold-out F1 Score.

 The DecisionTreeRegressor has the best performance on the whole dataset, but weaker than XGBoostClassifier on the holdout.
 The Deep model performed the worst out of all 3 in terms of F1, but had better balanced accuracy than the XGBoostClassifier.
 A custom loss option to prefer true positives and discourage false positives for the Deep Model should be considered in the future.